Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Split-parallelizing QCNN

 \subsection{Relation with geometric quantum machine learning}

-We look at sp-QCNN from the viewpoint of GQML or equivariant QNN~\cite{Bronstein2021-is, Verdon2019-pi, Zheng2023-ze, Larocca2022-mj, Meyer2023-vx, Skolik2022-ge, Sauvage2022-sf, Ragone2022-va, Nguyen2022-go, Schatzki2022-or}.
+We consider the sp-QCNN from the viewpoint of GQML or equivariant QNNs~\cite{Bronstein2021-is, Verdon2019-pi, Zheng2023-ze, Larocca2022-mj, Meyer2023-vx, Skolik2022-ge, Sauvage2024-mv, Ragone2022-va, Schatzki2022-or, Nguyen2022-go}.
 The concept of GQML has recently emerged as a potential solution to some critical QML issues associated with trainability and generalization.
 It leverages the symmetry of a problem as inductive bias and provides a problem-tailored circuit architecture.
-For example, let us consider a classical task that recognizes whether an image depicts a cat.
+For example, let us consider the classical task of recognizing whether an image represents a cat.
 If an image represents a cat, then its rotated image should also represent a cat.
-Thus, this task has rotational symmetry.
-In GQML, such symmetry is prebuilt into the network architecture.
+In this sense, this task has rotation symmetry.
+In GQML, such symmetry is encoded in the network architecture.
 Formally, given a symmetry operation $S$ and an output function $f(\rho)$, the $S$-invariance of GQML is defined as follows:

-In other words, the symmetry operation $S$ on input data never changes the output of GQML.
+In other words, the symmetry operation $S$ on the input data never changes the output of GQML.
 In GQML, the neural network is usually designed based on the equivariant circuit to satisfy this invariance.
 In theory, GQML significantly enhances the capability of machine learning in several tasks~\cite{Zheng2023-ze, Schatzki2022-or}.

-The circuit of sp-QCNN presents the same invariant property as GQML.
+The circuit of the sp-QCNN has the same invariant property as GQML.
 Let us consider the unitary transformation $U$ of the entire sp-QCNN.
 Due to the translational symmetry of each $V_i$ and the splitting structure, $U$ itself is translationally symmetric: